 Step 4: Line Up Your Cheek Lines

-You are mistaken if you thought that the beard neckline was all you needed for that fresh look.
+You are mistaken if you thought the beard neckline was all you needed for that fresh look.

 Below are the steps you need to follow to get the best beard cheek lines: